Nick Hodgson

-Nicholas James David Hodgson (born 20 October 1977) is an English musician and songwriter, formerly of the indie rock band Kaiser Chiefs.
+Nicholas James David Hodgson (born 20 October 1977) is an English musician and songwriter, formerly of the indie rock band Kaiser Chiefs and a member of the supergroup Everyone Says Hi since 2024.
+Hodgson also released a solo album, Tell Your Friends, under the moniker Nick J.D.
+Hodgson, in 2018 and continues to write songs for other artists.

 Early life

-He attended St. Mary's Menston with Nick Baines and Simon Rix.
-He then went on to Trinity & All Saints University College in Horsforth, Leeds, where he studied Media.
+He attended St Mary's Catholic High School in Menston with Nick Baines and Simon Rix.
+He then went on to Leeds Trinity University in Horsforth, Leeds, where he studied Media.
 He later met Ricky Wilson and Andrew "Whitey" White at a mod night called Move on Up at The Underground in Leeds.
 Together they formed Runston Parva, later to be called Parva and now Kaiser Chiefs.

 Together with bandmate Ricky Wilson, Hodgson started the Leeds club night Pigs "to give us something to look forward to".
 After giving the rest of the band a mix CD with songs he had been playing at Pigs, they formed Kaiser Chiefs, scrapping all their old songs and changing "the way we play, the way we dress, basically everything we could change without changing ... our faces".